Last updated on March 3, 2026

 Here are a few ways to get the most out of your enchantment recursion cards:

 Let’s start with expensive enchantments, like City on Fire, Omniscience, Legion Loyalty, Eldrazi Conscription, One with the Multiverse.
-Once you cheat one of these into play, you’ll get a huge benefit.
+You're usually in the driver's seat once you cheat one of these into play.

 Looting effects allow you to get your expensive enchantments into the graveyard.
-Be it Faithful Mending in Standard or something like Cathartic Reunion across formats, you’ll usually need to have consistent ways to dig through your deck and to discard a good piece of enchantment.
+Be it Faithful Mending or something like Cathartic Reunion, you’ll usually need to have consistent ways to dig through your deck and to discard a good enchantment.

 Enchantment creatures are a way to fill your deck with creatures and use enchantment recursion to reanimate creatures.
-There are a few good and expensive ones, like Nyxborn Behemoth, Arvinox the Mind Flail, and Athreos, Shroud-Veiled.
+There are a few good and expensive ones, like Nyxborn Behemoth, Arvinox, the Mind Flail (AKA Mind Flayer, the Shadow), and Athreos, Shroud-Veiled.

 Enchantments that have a good spell-based effect when they ETB, like Omen of the Sea, Treacherous Blessing, or even The Kami War, are perfect to get the most out of your enchantment recursion cards.
 Sagas fit this bill perfectly because they have powerful effects while in play, and they go to the graveyard naturally just waiting for the recursion.